Xcitement Wrestling Federation: Jimmy Hart era

 Jimmy Hart acquired the rights for the XWF for an undetermined amount in 2004.
 In September 2004, the idea of bringing a special television series about the XWF to The Wrestling Channel and likely other channels thereafter was explored by Hart.
 The collaboration with WWC was briefly revived during this time.
 During July 2005, the XWF released a three DVD series called In Your Face: The Lost Episodes of the XWF.
 It featured 19 matches from the original Universal Studios tapings with extras including an interview with Hulk Hogan.
 The series is hosted by Jimmy Hart and Brian Knobs.
 They also broadcast a series of pay-per-views on DISH Network featuring matches from the tapings.

-Redesign

-In November 2008 the XWF re-launched its wrestling website displaying the new logo.
-In January 2009 it was rumored that there were talks of a possible pay-per-view similar to how Total Nonstop Action and Ring of Honor received their television deals.
-Also, footage from the XWF "invasion" of WWC in 2002 was to be released.
-Additionally, plans were underway to launch a series of matches featuring living legends from 2001, new up and coming talent, as well as having living remaining members make personal appearances for the XWF.
-A Special Collectors set including a DVD, T-shirt, autographs, and an actual piece of the ring apron from the 2001 tapings was expected to be released later in 2009.

-As of 2023, no further activity from the relaunched XWF has taken place, and the website has been taken down.

-Championship Titles and Wrestling Style
+Wrestling style

 XWF’s wrestling style was to encompass Sports Entertainment, Rasslin, Puroresu and Lucha Libre, as many of the talent signed to the federation trained primarily in each or all of these styles of wrestling.

 The XWF held four distinctive wrestling divisions with titles for each: The XWF Heavyweight Championship, the XWF Tag Team Championship, the XWF Cruiserweight Championship and the XWF Women’s Championship.
-Talks of a 5th championship were rumored and, if created, would have been a mid-card title similar to World Wrestling Entertainment’s Intercontinental and United States Championships or Impact Wrestling’s Television Championship.
+Talks of a 5th championship were rumored and, if created, would have been a mid-card title similar to World Wrestling Entertainment’s Intercontinental and United States Championships or Total Nonstop Action Wrestling’s Television Championship.